Coupled-channels treatment of $^7\mathrm{Be}(p,\gamma)^8\mathrm{B}$ in effective field theory: EFT power counting

-The proposed power counting in the EFT$_\star$ with explicit $^7\mathrm{Be}^\star$ degree of freedom is: The $s$-wave contribution in $S=2$ channel without initial state strong interaction from Fig.~\ref{fig:DiagramA} constitutes the LO contribution.
+The proposed power counting in \EFTstarHead{} is: The $s$-wave contribution in $S=2$ channel without initial state strong interaction from Fig.~\ref{fig:DiagramA} constitutes the LO contribution.
 At NLO, we include the $d$-wave contribution in $S=2$ and the $s$-wave capture in $S=1$ without initial state strong interaction from Fig.~\ref{fig:DiagramA}.
 Contributions from initial $s$-wave strong interactions in both the spin $S=1$, $2$ channels from Fig.~\ref{fig:DiagramB} and pure Coulomb initial $d$-wave in $S=1$ enter at NNLO.
-At this order, EFT$_\star$ has three additional parameters: the wave function renormalization constant $\mathcal Z^{(^3P_2^\star)}$ and two scattering lengths $|a_{22}|\sim |a_{12}|\sim 1/Q$.
-In addition, when we apply the EFT$_\star$ at momenta above the $1^+$ resonance $^8$B state, we include a two-body current coupling for the M1 transition.
+At this order, \EFTstarHead{} has three additional parameters: the wave function renormalization constant $\mathcal Z^{(^3P_2^\star)}$ and two scattering lengths $|a_{22}|\sim |a_{12}|\sim 1/Q$.
+In addition, when we apply the \EFTstarHead{} at momenta above the $1^+$ resonance $^8$B state, we include a two-body current coupling for the M1 transition.